Holydh/BikeBinderVR/README.md

 - A bike (even a dirt cheap one, it just needs to be compatible with the trainer)
 - A bike trainer (there's some really cheap on second hand market too, mine was 30 bucks and works wonderfully well.
 No need for a connected one).

+The app will automatically prompt you with Vigem Bus installer if you don't have it installed already at first launch.
+(The driver used to create the virtual Xbox gamepad)

 ### Please open an issue on this github page if you find bugs so I can keep track and fix them asap.

 ### Browse the right panel tabs of Bike Binder VR to find every info needed.